 When it comes to the business of driving downloads and monetizing apps, the marketing minds behind gaming apps have it down.

-They have to, or they wouldn’t survive—the games category is fiercely competitive and crowded, making up close to 25% of the roughly 2.2 million available apps in the Apple App Store.
-The category is expected to grow sharply in 2021 with their part of the market share expected to grow by 59%.
+They have to, or they wouldn’t survive—the games category is fiercely competitive and crowded, making up close to 25% of the roughly 2.2 million available apps on the App Store.
+The category grew sharply in 2021 and is expected to continue to grow by 59%.
 The global gaming market is forecast to be worth $256.97 billion by 2025.

 Gaming App Marketing Tip #1: Shift your marketing focus from a one-time download to recurring in-app micro-purchases